IQ glass provided all of the glazing elements to a small contemporary glass extension to a traditional Victorian London town-house.

 The canopy over sails the small external space and is supported by a shaped and cantilevered glass beam.
 Glass canopies allow the outside space to be used further into the year, providing shelter from rain acting as a windbreak the space can be utilised as extended living space.

-Additionally, the glass balustrades integrated within the design gives uninterrupted views of the garden from inside the property, maximising the light entering the living spaces.
+Additionally, the glass balustrades integrated within the design give uninterrupted views of the garden from inside the property, maximising the light entering the living spaces.

 The slim frame sliding doors used here are perfectly suited for modern design projects where minimal sightlines are desired with high levels of thermal and weather performance.